Hofls/useful-info/ideas-strategies-concepts/books.md

 * `The 80/20 Principle` - 20% of efforts produce 80% of results
 * `Everybody lies: Big data` - to find truth - look at the actions, not words
 * `Why people believe weird things` - list of fallacies, biases, cognitive distortions
+* `Antifragile` - explores systems that improve when exposed to disorder/stress/volatility
+* `Fooled by randomness` - fallibility of human knowledge.
+People look for explanations even if event was completely random
+* `Skin in the game` - if you have the rewards, you must also be exposed to the risks
+* `The black swan` - very rare events with big impact.
+Be ready for them